nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/BZIP2/compes_mysql_big_data.md

-# Compress folder
+# Compress folder - mysql big data

-# Creating a large file on a Linux using fallocate command
+# Creating a large file on a Linux using fallocate command for the test!

 - Create folder
 ```bash